 Your website, landing pages, and ads are the tools that enable you to sell online.
-But what really entices your users to engage with your marketing assets is your content.
+But what entices your users to engage with your marketing assets is your content.
 Great content drives profitability by communicating your unique value proposition through words that inspire action.

-The competition for customer attention online is very intense, and bad content doesn’t compete.
+The competition for customer attention online is intense, and bad content doesn’t compete.
 So when your copy is poor, you will lose money.
 Contrastingly, great content is powerful.
 It engages, educates, and entertains its audience, seducing them and giving them what they want, how they like it.

-So, it’s no surprise when B2B content marketing statistics from the Content Marketing Institute reveal that 91 percent of marketers use content marketing to connect with their customers.
+So, it’s no surprise when B2B content marketing statistics from the Content Marketing Institute revealed that 91 percent of marketers use content marketing to connect with their customers.
 B2B customers take time to understand the products they’re about to buy, and great content comes in handy in educating them about everything they need to know.